Shaped/StarShip/README.md

 A. You probably shouldn't!
 Maybe if you have a complex cloud config and would rather manage it as a directory of files than a single file but..
 Really, if you can find a better way to do what you're trying to do, do it.
 This arose out of some issues with ``coreos-cloudinit`` mainly 205, 325.
 325 even shows a way to stuff variables into etcd and fleetd leveraging systemd for variable substitution instead.

-Q. Where the foo(k); is the source?

-A. See above and also: This is implemented as a bash script.
-It's pre-alpha and currently essentially a personal tool.
-While it works, and it's not coded that badly..it's still bash.
-I plan on re-writing this in golang and will release the source publically at that time.
-This is a very new project and part of a larger project in general.

-Q. No really, where's the source?

-A. Available on request :)

-Q. You want me to run a binary bash script on my system?
-I don't think so.

-A. Don't!
-Read above!
-You shouldn't use this.
-Seriously, maybe when I release the next version it might be useful.
-Which will come with source.

-Q. WTF license?

-A. See above.

 ## History

 CoreOS is awesome.
 Fleet is awesome.
 Containers are awesome. ``cloud-config``'s are awesome.